 We had a client travelling through New Zealand who shortly after her arrival, began to feel ill.
 She continued on with her travelling companion.
 Near the end of their trip she fell dangerously ill and was unable to return to Europe as planned.
 Due to the seriousness of her condition, a doctor from Europe had to fly over to New Zealand and accompany her back to Europe.
 An ambulance was waiting for her at Vienna airport.
 Can you imagine the cost!
 Luckily she had solid health insurance which covered all medical costs, accommodation and the repatriation charge.

 Another sample is that of a young couple spending their honeymoon in New Zealand.
 We never think about younger people falling ill, but they do.
 One of them had to have emergency surgery – totally unexpected.
 This involved hospital costs, flight amendments and additional nights of stay in New Zealand.
 The point is, these stories can happen to anyone at anytime.
 Having a good travel insurance package is really ‘non-negotiable’ and “Travel Insurance Must Have” should be given top priority when travelling overseas.

 Travel insurance must have – worth every penny

 Travel insurance costs are really minimal compare to the overall cost of an overseas trip.
 Here are some important facts you need to be aware of:

-Summary: you need to buy your insurance in your home country.
+Summary: you need to buy your insurance in your home country (as suggested above).
 There are some online travel insurance options – such as Lonely Planet Travel insurance – which navigate around those issues nicely.